noir-lang/noir/docs/docs/spec/account_circuit.md

 ### Public Inputs: Detail

-Recall that all inner circuits must have the **same number of public inputs** as they will be used homogenously by the rollup circuit.
+Recall that all inner circuits must have the **same number of public inputs** as they will be used homogeneously by the rollup circuit.
 Hence, most of the account circuit's public inputs are 0, because they're not actually needed for the account circuit's functionality.

 1. `proof_id = PublicInputs::ACCOUNT` (i.e. this is effectively a witness which can only take one valid value).
 1. `output_note_commitment_1`